YounggilLee/YounggilLee.github.io/about.md

 permalink: /about/
 ---

-Hello, My name is Gil Lee.I graduated from Sheridan college in 2017 and majored in Computer Programmer.
-Also, I have multiple years of work experience as a technical support engineer.
-I am working Farmhealthmonitor as a full stack developer.
+Hello, My name is Gil Lee.I have multiple years of work experience as a technical support engineer.
+I am working JRS virtual studio as a full stack developer.

 ### QUALIFICATION HIGHLIGHTS:

-- Full Stack Developer in Farm Health Monitor
+- Full Stack Developer in JRS virtual studio
 - Computer Programming Diploma at Sheridan College
 -	Vue for (Vuex)
 -	GraphQL (Apollo)